airblast-dev/trunkls/README.md

 ### Installing the binary

-The crate is added to `crates.io`, installing is easy as running `cargo install trunkls` and adding the binary to your `$PATH`.
+The crate is added to `crates.io` so installing is easy as running `cargo install trunkls` and adding the binary to your `$PATH`.

 You can also clone the repository and compile it yourself by running `cargo install --path trunkls`.